radian-software/selectrum/README.md

   parent directories in `read-library-name`.
 * `selectrum-candidate-display-suffix`: same as the display prefix, but it's postpended instead of prepended when the candidate is dispalyed.
-This is used, for example, to display a trailing slash on directories in `find-file`.
+This is used, for example, to display candidate annotations under `completion-in-region`.
 * `selectrum-candidate-full`: controls how the candidate appears in the user input area of the minibuffer.
 If this property is present, then it specifies the canonical representation of the candidate.